deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 It was an almost dainty gesture, and Hunter teeth were so sharp that Regaari was almost able to see it happen without feeling it.
 One moment it was his paw, the next it was a meaty morsel, frothing blood in the creature's mouth, crunching and splintering as the hunter bit through the bone to swallow what had once been a part of him.

 It *laughed*.
 There was no epithet in Gaori to describe how much he hated it for that.
-The…*beast* gloated, savoring its kill.
+The...*beast* gloated, savoring its kill.
 He snorted nasal mucus and spat it into the creature's remaining eye, too proud to give it the satisfaction of fearing it.
 He *hated* it, hated everything it stood for, and his last thought was to hope fervently that it would choke on him.

 Instead, its head twitched to look over his shoulder, and it dropped him, bringing up one of those large long guns.